Jellyfish-Insights/aurelia/README.md

 </div>

-# <strong>Aurelia</strong>
+# Aurelia

 ## What is this repo?

-  This repo contains the main code of the "FEE YEAR Analytics Platform".
+  This repo contains the main code of the "Aurelia Analytics Platform".

-## What is the FEE YEAR-AP
+## What is the Aurelia

-  It is an application that will collect analytics data from YouTube, AdWords and Facebook and generate reports about it, so that FEE can improve their reach on the population and spread their ideas on liberty.
+  It is an application that will collect analytics data from YouTube, AdWords and Facebook and generate reports about it.

+  More information about it can be seen on [Jellyfish Insights](http://jellyfishinsights.com/)

 ## Building and Running